-50 Years Ago: The Rolling Stones Banned In Cleveland
+How the Rolling Stones Got Banned In Cleveland

 The Rolling Stones were no strangers to controversy from the very start.
-On the band’s second U.S. tour, their appearance in Cleveland, Ohio on November 3, 1964 became the scene of near tragedy.
+On the band’s second U.S. tour, their appearance in Cleveland, Ohio, on Nov.
+3, 1964 became the scene of near-tragedy.

-During the group’s performance at Cleveland Public Hall, a teenager fell from the balcony of the nearly 10,000- seat hall.
-While the teen was not killed, it was enough for Mayor Ralph Locker to ban the Stones from any future appearances in the city.
+During the group’s performance at Cleveland Public Hall, a 17-year old girl fell from the balcony.
+The Plain-Dealer‘s account of the night named her as Mary Evelyn Tomei, and said that she was taken to St. Vincent Charity Hospital, where she was treated for bruises.
+Between Tomei’s injuries and the fact that police temporarily halted the concert after 45 seconds due girls rushing the stage, it was enough for Mayor Ralph Locher to ban the Stones from any future appearances in the city.

-The Stones’ ban came less than two months after a Beatles concert, also at Public Hall, was stopped after fans rushed the stage causing police to temporarily halt the concert.
+Six weeks before the Stones played, a Beatles concert, also at Public Hall, was stopped for 10 minutes due to similar behavior.
 Though it ended up continuing, the mayhem of the concert also led to a ban on the Beatles performing in Cleveland.
 They, too, would return in 1966.

 Despite a 10,000-seat capacity, only a little more than 1,000 people attended the Stones concert.
 The promoter blamed Locher’s actions after the Beatles concert for the low turnout.